Floer-theoretic filtration on Painlev\'e Hitchin systems: Construction of -actions and filtration computation

 condition (\cref{omega_C_pairing} and \cref{action_on_PII}), $F_2$ then has the same decomposition as $F_1,$ in particular it has all positive weights, giving another minimum point, which is impossible.\footnote{recall \cref{Morse_Bott_decomposition_theorem_for_moment_map}.} Thus, we have

 and its weight decomposition is (due to \eqref{weights_of_the_minimum_PII})

-If $H_2$ corresponds to flow within $\C P^1$'s, then the weight decomposition of $F_1$ (and $F_2$) would have $H_{-2},$ thus $H_5$ weight space as well.
-The latter would then flow outside of the core, but $5 \nmid 4,$ contradiction.\footnote{recall that due to equivariance of $h:Y \fun \mathcal{B}^{PII}$ all outer weights have to divide the weight of the base $\mathcal{B}^{PII},$ which is due to \cref{action_on_PII} equal to 4.} Thus, $H_1$ in \eqref{weight_decomp_minimum_PII} corresponds to the flow within the $\CP^1$'s, hence
+If $H_2$ corresponds to flow within $\C P^1$'s, then the weight decomposition of $F_1$ (and $F_2$) would have $H_{-2},$ thus (because of \cref{omega_C_pairing}) $H_5$ weight space as well.
+The latter would then flow outside of the core, but $5 \nmid 4,$ contradiction.\footnote{recall that due to equivariance of $h:Y \fun \mathcal{B}^{PII}$ all outer weights have to divide the weight of the base $\mathcal{B}^{PII},$ which is due to \cref{action_on_PII} equal to 4.} Thus, $H_1$ in \eqref{weight_decomp_minimum_PII} corresponds to the flow within the $\CP^1$'s, hence, due to \cref{omega_C_pairing} we have weight decompositions